usnistgov/800-63-3-Implementation-Resources/_63A/resolution.md

 ## A.3.2 Strength of Evidence {#s-a-3-2}

-SP 800-63A specifies (4.4.1.2, 4.5.2) the amount and strength of identity evidence that must be presented to meet IAL2 and IAL3 assurance levels as shown in the table below.
+SP 800-63A specifies (4.4.1.2, 4.5.2) the amount and strength of identity evidence that must be presented to meet IAL2 and IAL3 assurance levels as shown here.

 IAL1
-: No identity evidence is collected.
+:  - No identity evidence is collected.

 IAL2
 :   - One piece of SUPERIOR or STRONG evidence depending on strength of original proof and validation occurs with the issuing source, or